luddwichr/triominos_old/README.md

 [![codecov](https://codecov.io/gh/luddwichr/triominos/branch/master/graph/badge.svg)](https://codecov.io/gh/luddwichr/triominos)
 [![Maintainability](https://api.codeclimate.com/v1/badges/23a9728a83310e36f54f/maintainability)](https://codeclimate.com/github/luddwichr/triominos/maintainability)

+# Game Server and AI for Triominos

-# Purpose of this project
+## Purpose of this project

 The purpose of this project is to experiment with: